rconradharris/ply-old-and-busted/README.rst

 Description
 ===========

-`ply` is a utility to manage patches held against another project.
-These patches are stored in a separate `git` repository and are applied to generate a `patch branch` that you can package or deploy from.
+`ply` is a utility to manage a series of patches against an upstream project.

-`ply` is similar to other tools like `quilt` and `sGit` but differs in some key ways:

-1. Simple, maintains a linear, sequence of patches to applied to `master`
-2. Tightly integrated with `git`
-3. Doesn't require you to checkpoint files before you edit them (like `quilt` does).
+These patches are stored as file in a separate git repositiory so that they themselves can be versioned.
+The series of patches can be applied in order to create a patch-branch which can be used for packaging and/or deployment.

 Concepts
 ========

-A 'working repo' (WR) is linked to a 'patch repo' (PR).
+The upstream project is housed in the ``working repo`` (WR).

+The series of patches are stored in the ``patch repo`` (PR).

-The PR stores formatted patches which can be applied to the WR to create a 'patch branch' (PB).
+The patches in the PR can be applied to the WR to generate a ``patch branch`` (PB).

-New patches are created by adding a commit to a PB and then saving into the PR.
+Patches are added to the PR by committing a new patch to the PB and then running `ply save`.

-If the WR changes, conflicts will be created in a PB.
-These are resolved one at a time by editing the files and then running `ply resolve`.
-This process updates the patches in the PR so that these lines won't conflict in the future.
-(One way to think of this is as a cross-repository rebase, we're rebasing the changes in the PR onto the WR to generate a PB.)
+If conflicts are encountered while generating the PB, the affected patches in the PR are updated so that future conflicts won't occur.

 Design